-What does it cost to store records at State Records?
+What does it cost to transfer permanent records?

-• staff resources (or contractors) to sentence, box, and list records and prepare transfer paperwork
+- staff resources (or contractors) to locate, sort, sentence, box and list records and prepare transfer paperwork

-In addition, if your agency needs to loan a record once transferred, the agency loan request service is subject to State Records’ regulated fees and charges.
+If you need to loan a record back once it has been transferred, you must pay for the agency loan request service which is subject to State Records’ regulated fees and charges.